phi-grib/TOXTRUST/README.md

 pip install -e .
 ```

 In order to work with the TOXTRUST in Jupyter Notebook, the installation is required.
-You can install the notebook either in the **"base" conda environment** or in the **"dst" conda environment**.
+You can install the notebook either in the **"base" conda environment** or in the **"toxtrust" conda environment**.
 Select the appropriate environment, activate it and run

 ```bash
 pip install notebook
 ```

-Then, although not required, it is also recommended to install the ipykernel within the dst environment in order to correctly set the jupyter notebook kernel.
-Make sure your **"dst" conda environment** is activated in the terminal and run:
+Then, although not required, it is also recommended to install the ipykernel within the toxtrust environment in order to correctly set the jupyter notebook kernel.
+Make sure your **"toxtrust" conda environment** is activated in the terminal and run:

 ```bash
 pip install ipykernel